 ARCL1009 Origins of Civilisation I (4th Quarter 9 points) Prof. Karim Sadr

 Our urban way of life today is a consequence of a chain of events that was set into motion with the domestication of some plants and animals more than 10 000 years ago.
 In this course we consider the question of the rise of civilization, or better said the rise of complex societies.
 We look at how complex society is defined and recognized archaeologically, and where and why it arose.
 We will examine the key traits of some famous ancient complex societies (Babylon, ancient Egypt, the Maya, Great Zimbabwe…) and consider what the future of our civilization might be.

 ARCL2002 Archaeology II (Full year course 48 points)

 This course comprises four modules and a weeklong field school.
 Three modules are compulsory.
 These are ARCL2007 - Space and Time in Archaeology, ARCL2005 -Archaeology of the Last 2000 years and ARCL2004 Earlier and Middle Stone Age.
 A choice between two electives is offered in the third quarter.
 These are: ARCL2009 - World Rock Art, ARCL2006 – Osteoarchaeology.

 The Archaeology second year field school takes place during the September University vacation.
 This field trip is compulsory and an entrance requirement for admission to the honours course.
 The field school will focus on Bokoni rock art recording and heritage site management.
-We will be joined on site by the curator of the Mashishing museum as well as community members.
-The site we will work on is a large engraved site in Thaba Chewu, Mpumalanga.
+We will be joined on site by the curator of the Lydenburg museum as well as community members.
+The site we will work on is a large, engraved site in Thaba Chweu, Mpumalanga.